SrishtiGarg04/zomato_dashboard/README.md

 # zomato_dashboard
-this is a repository for explaining zomato or codewithharry
+this is a repository for explaining zomato @codewithharry